 You will need to register for the counseling program, and move through the material at your own pace.
 The pre-bankruptcy credit counseling will require you to submit financial information, which you will then review with a counselor.
 The pre-discharge debtor education course will require you to study a variety of material and complete a pre- and post-test.

-In both programs, a counselor will be available to help you through the process or to provide specific advice about your financial situation.
-After all, this isn’t just about filing for bankruptcy–it’s about setting yourself up for future financial success.
+In both programs, an NFCC certified credit counselor will be available to help you through the process or to provide specific advice about your financial situation.
+We are available to support you: Monday-Thursday, 8am-8pm (CST), Friday, 9am-6pm (CST), excluding major holidays.
+Simply click “Chat” when you are ready.
+After all, this isn’t just about filing for bankruptcy—it’s about setting yourself up for future financial success.
 The combination of course material and counselor feedback will teach you all you need to know about budgeting, saving and being prepared for future financial emergencies.

 3. Receive your certificate of completion

 You’ll need certificates to show that you’ve completed the counseling and education.
 We provide these quickly, unlike some providers who keep you waiting for extended periods of time.
-Pre-bankruptcy credit counseling certificates are provided instantly, and pre-discharge debtor education certificates are processed within 24 business hours.
+Pre-bankruptcy credit counseling certificates are provided instantly upon completion, and pre-discharge debtor education certificates are processed within 24 business hours.

 Ready to Start?